Unity-Technologies/ReproProjectWizard/README.md

 You can add files here in the same way as Assets to Copy.
 Typically, these are assets that are required by all Repro Projects and can be set once the first time you create a Repro Project.

 **Open Project After Export**
 It can take a few minutes to copy all the assets in a larger Repro Project.
 This check box is a convenience feature to make Unity open the newly created project after it finishes copying files.
-This means you can leave the Repro Wizard running unattended, and it will have opened and imported the new project when your return.
+This means you can leave the Repro Wizard running unattended, and it will have opened and imported the new project when you return.

 **Texture Size**
 Using this option you can automatically downscale all the textures in the newly created project.
-This is generally a great way to reduce the total size of the new project, at the cost of a slightly slower export.
+This is a great way to reduce the total size of the new project, at the cost of a slower export.
 NOTE: this does not affect the textures in your source project, the scaling is only applied to the texture that is copied to the new project.

 **Create Project**
 Hit this button to start the process of creating a new project.